ilmheg/MultiAssist/README.md

 Select your edited .fbx or HavokMax export, and press submit to populate the animation list.
 You should select the animation you want to replace.
 This can technically be any animation, but generally you will want to replace the same animation you extracted.

-Enter a name and export directory into the Export options and press [Repack].
-As always, make sure you fill out every field before pressing [Repack].
+Enter a name and export directory into the Export options and press \[Repack\].
+As always, make sure you fill out every field before pressing \[Repack\].

 ![noesisexport](gh/rtab.png)

+### Getting your edited animation back into FFXIV
-The resulting .pap file can be imported into FFXIV through TexTools by using the raw file operations (leaving Decompressed Type 2 Data checked), or by placing it in the right place in penumbra.
+The resulting .pap file can be imported into FFXIV through TexTools by using the raw file operations (Tools > Raw File Operations > Import Raw File), leaving Decompressed Type 2 Data checked, or by placing it in the right place in penumbra.

+The destination you will be importing your .pap into will generally be the same as the location you extracted it from.
+Include the file name and extension, and make sure you use forward slashes ("/") when entering your destination path.

+For the Fatter Cat, in TexTools you would enter `chara/monster/m0512/animation/a0001/bt_common/resident/mount.pap` as the destination, then press \[Import File\] to select your new .pap file.
+It doesn't matter what your new .pap file is named, as long as it is imported to the right place.

+If the game loads the animation fine, it's successful!
+If it crashes or otherwise, something probably went wrong, either while editing the animation or within AnimAssist.

 # (Optional) Command Line Usage
 This project maintains the command line functionality of AnimAssist, both within animassist.exe and MultiAssist.exe.
 Using command line arguments will not initialize the GUI and at this point probably has better error reporting than the GUI.
 Here's a basic rundown of the commands, refer to the above Usage for further information.